-Prominent Tunisian Singer/Songwriter Emel returns with Ensen due out February 24, 2017.
+Prominent Tunisian Singer/Songwriter Emel returns with Ensen, out now.

-From her home in New York Emel reaches for the international stage with Ensen, an album recorded in seven countries with numerous producers including Valgeir Sigurðsson (Sigur Ros).
+From her home in New York Emel reached for the international stage with Ensen, an album recorded in seven countries with numerous producers including Valgeir Sigurðsson (Sigur Ros).

 Emel’s first album, Kelmti Horra (My Word is Free), introduced her groundbreaking marriage of sounds steeped in Tunisian rhythms and electronic beats.
 On Ensen, she’s developed a style that’s even more uniquely her own, combining organic and electronic sounds to produce a record that will appeal to any lover of innovative and heartfelt music.
 “It took a couple of years to realize the visions that were popping up inside me,” Emel says.
 “I faced resistance from people wanting to keep me confined to an ‘ethnic box’ and trying to limit my creative freedom.”